-- b.
-Have been resident in the United Kingdom and a member of British Canoeing, (including, SCA, CW & CANI Juniors registered with family membership, do not need full British Canoeing membership) for at least 2 (two) years.
-For clarification, it is the 2 years immediately preceding the relevant event and as soon as the individual it is at the point of renewing for a third year they shall have satisfied this condition. - 2.
-In entering a National Championship competitors agree to abide by this Eligibility Policy.
+- ii) Have been resident in the United Kingdom and a member of Paddle UK, (includingPS, CW & CANI Juniors registered with family membership, do not need full Paddle UK membership) for at least 2 (two) years.
+For clarification, it is the 2 years immediately preceding the relevant event and as soon as the individual is at the point of renewing for a third year they shall have satisfied this condition. - b) In entering a National Championship competitors agree to abide by this Eligibility Policy.
 Any competitor winning a title may, at the absolute discretion of the organisers, be requested to supply proof that they satisfy B1 a) or B 1 b).
 Any competitor not complying with this requirement within a reasonable time will be liable to disqualification from receiving a National Championship title and will only be eligible to receive a race placing.
-Any disqualifications under this clause B2 will be subject to specific race rules and if applicable the British Canoeing dispute resolution policy.

-- 3. If a Competitor is not a British Citizen and has not been Resident in the United Kingdon and a member of British Canoeing, (including, SCA, CW & CANI) for the necessary 2 (two) years (in accordance with 1.b. above) and there are exceptional circumstances then they may apply to the Head of Governance and Compliance requesting discretion to be exercised.
-Any applications should be submitted at least four weeks prior to any National Championships which they wish to compete in. - 4.
-Decisions are final and in the absolute discretion of the British Canoeing Chief Executive who shall consider each case on its own merits and decisions not create a precedent for any future cases.
+Any disqualifications under this clause B2 will be subject to specific race rules and if applicable the Paddle UK dispute resolution policy. - c) If a Competitor is not a British Citizen and has not been Resident in the United Kingdom and a member of Paddle UK, (including, PS, CW & PNI) for the necessary 2 (two) years (in accordance with 1.b. above) and there are exceptional circumstances then they may apply to the Head of Governance and Compliance requesting discretion to be exercised.
+Any applications should be submitted at least four weeks prior to any National Championships which they wish to compete in. - d) Decisions are final and in the absolute discretion of the Paddle UK Chief Executive who shall consider each case on its own merits and decisions not create a precedent for any future cases.

-PART G: Regional Marathon Advisors
+PART G: REGIONAL MARATHON ADVISORS